lovelyrrg51/PresaleAndGambling/README.md

   ```

 ### 1.3 Update USDT Sale Price
   Update USDT Price for Presale.
 Only owner call it.
+It should be multiplied by 10 ^ 18. e.x: 0.01 USDT = 10 ** 16
   ```solidity
   function updateUSDTSalePrice(uint256 usdtPrice) external onlyOwner
   ```

 ### 1.4 Update ETH Sale Price
   Update ETH Price for Presale.
 Only owner call it.
+It should be multiplied by 10 ^ 18. e.x: 0.002 ETH = 2 * 10 ** 15
   ```solidity
   function updateETHSalePrice(uint256 ethPrice) external onlyOwner
   ```

 ### 1.5 Update Sale Flag
   Update Sale Status for Presale.
-Only owner call it.
+Only owner call it. e.x: 0: Not Open, 1: Open
   ```solidity
   function updateIsSaleFlag(bool saleStatus) external onlyOwner
   ```